pnbruckner/ha-life360/README.md

 keeps things consistent when Members "come and go" for these reasons.
 Of course, any entity can be hidden or disabled via the Entity Registry if desired.

+Lastly, a `binary_sensor` has been added for each account (aka config, aka integration) that indicates if server communications are working ok - i.e., if it's "online".
+By default the name will be "life360 online (USERNAME)", and the entity ID will be `binary_sensor.life360_online_username`, but they can, of course, be changed via the Entities page, or the entity can be disabled if you'd rather not see it.

 ## Versions

 This has been tested with Home Assistant 2022.8.6, using Python 3.9.
 If you're using different versions your